braedeningersoll/haab_movies/source/comedy.rst

 *Description:*
 ~~~~~~~~~~~~~~
-In Crash Pad, a younger man think that he is in love with an older woman.
+In Crash Pad, a younger man thinks that he is in love with an older woman.
 They had a romantic relationship but to his surprise, the older woman is married!
 She was only romantic with him to get revenge on her husband.
 The husband decides that the
 best way for him to get over his cheating wife is to cut her out of his life and move in with